speced/bikeshed/README.md

 by stripping out everything but alphanumerics, dashes, and underscores.

 If the text content looks like a function (ends in "()"), "-function" is appended to the id.
-If the text content looks like a grammar production (start with "<", ends with ">"), "-production" is appended to the id.
+If the text content looks like a grammar production (starts with "<", ends with ">"), "-production" is appended to the id.
 These corrections help reduce id collisions between function/productions and normal terms.

 If there is a collision, the processer attempts to fix it by trying to append the digits 0-9 to the id.